November Update

-Next month Pastor Jerry Alcorta will share with Women on Mission about his ministry in Lima, Peru.
-The meeting on Monday, Dec.
-11, will begin with a covered-dish luncheon in the Buchanan Hall at First Baptist at 11:30 a.m. followed by the speaker’s presentation at noon.
+The Nov.
+11 meeting will begin at 11:30 a.m. with a covered dish luncheon in the Buchanan Hall at First Baptist, followed by the speakers’ presentation at noon.

 Ongoing Activities